Richardaeld/google_translate_game/README.md

 # Acknowledgements
 + Felipe Souza Alarcon for his honest guidence, foresight, and providing stellar hints to questions I hadnt asked yet.
-+ Emily Grooms for help in revising this README document.
++ Emily Eldridge for help with revising the grammar and flow of this README document.